lm-webui/lm-webui/docs/DEPLOYMENT.md

 **Ollama / vLLM** — configured as API providers in Settings → API Providers.
 No Runtime Manager integration needed.
 Enter the endpoint URL, test, and save.

-The Runtime Manager auto-detects running external services via HTTP probes on `host.docker.internal` (no host agent, no Docker socket).
-Detected services can be connected with one click.

-The Runtime Manager auto-detects running external services via HTTP probes on `host.docker.internal` (no host agent, no Docker socket).
-Detected services can be connected with one click.
+The Runtime Manager auto-detects running external services via HTTP probes on `localhost` (native install) or `host.docker.internal` (Docker).
+No host agent, no Docker socket needed.

 ## Office deployment